Consumer medicine information

 If you do not understand the instructions ask your doctor.

-The recommended dosage is 60 IU per kilogram of body weight subcutaneously twice weekly (every 3–4 days).
+• The recommended dosage is 60 IU per kilogram of body weight twice weekly (every 3–4 days)

-Your doctor will prescribe the dose that you should administer, which is based on your body weight.
+• Your doctor will prescribe the dosage that you should administer, based on your body weight

-Your doctor will discuss with you when you should be given Berinert® SC.
+• Your doctor will discuss with you when Berinert® SC should be used.

 Once you have received training on how to prepare and administer Berinert® SC, the instructions below should be followed carefully.